Kulithalai: Etymology and history

-Geography & Climate
+Geography and climate

 Kulithalai is located at 10.56°N 78.29°E. and has a contour extending in north–south and east–west orientation.
 The town is located in Karur district of the South Indian state, Tamil Nadu, at a distance of 370 km from Chennai.
 Kulithalai is located on the banks of Kaveri river.
 The topography is almost plain, with no major geological formation.
 There are no notable mineral resources available in and around the town.
 The soil types are alluvial and red that are conducive for common crops in the Cauvery delta.
 The temperature ranges from a maximum of 32.7 °C to a minimum of 24 °C. Like the rest of the state, April to June are the hottest months and December to January are the coldest.
 Kulithalai receives an average of 27 cm annually, which is lesser than the state average of 1008 mm.
 The South west monsoon, with an onset in June and lasting up to August, brings scanty rainfall.
 Bulk of the rainfall is received during the North East monsoon in the months of October, November and December.
 The average number of rainy days ranges from 35-40 every year.